akaloti/BS-Card-Web-Game/README.md

 selectable style came from the source code of the book "HTML5 Games Development by Example" by Makzan.

-The audio track "barrel_blast.mp3" comes from the soundtrack of the video game "Pac-Man World".
+All background audio tracks come from the soundtrack of the video game "Pac-Man World".

 W3Schools and the jQuery API also helped.
 I used W3Schools.com